-There is no other type of injury with the potential to be as devastating, dangerous and life-changing as a traumatic brain injury.
+There is no other type of injury with the potential to be as devastating, dangerous, and life-changing as a traumatic brain injury (TBI).
+According to the CDC’s data on TBIs, there were upwards of 61,000 TBI-related deaths in 2019.
 Every brain injury is unique, but the road to recovery is often long, difficult, and expensive.

 Brain injuries can happen in any context, and our attorneys have experience with all kinds of cases.
 The most common types of brain injury claims are:

-- Car, Motorcycle and Truck Accidents Vehicle accidents are the leading cause of brain injuries for many age groups.
-Many of these crashes involve a large semi truck, which does severe damage in a crash, or a motorcyclist – but even motorists in regular vehicles can be affected.
+- Car, motorcycle, and truck accidents: Vehicle accidents are the leading cause of brain injuries for many age groups.
+Many of these crashes involve a large semi-truck, which does severe damage in a crash, or a motorcyclist – but even motorists in regular vehicles can be affected.

-- Pedestrian and Bicycle Accidents When a vehicle hits a cyclist or a pedestrian, the injuries tend to be extreme because of the limited protection these individuals have.
+- Pedestrian and bicycle accidents: When a vehicle hits a cyclist or a pedestrian, the injuries tend to be extreme because of the limited protection these individuals have.
 These accidents are often the fault of a careless or distracted driver who was not driving responsibly.

-- Workplace Accidents Many workers are covered by workers compensation, which is supposed to pay the costs of a workplace accident regardless of fault.
+- Workplace accidents: Many workers are covered by workers’ compensation, which is supposed to pay the costs of a workplace accident regardless of fault.
 Unfortunately, insurers look for ways to minimize what they pay – or even to deny your claim.
 Never deal with the insurance company without a lawyer on your side.